Rules and Guidelines for Hosting IAU GAs

 Representatives of the IAU Executive will annually visit the Host during the three years before the GA to discuss GA matters on the spot.

-In January and June of the year of the GA, the IAU will prepare an issue of the IAU Information Bulletin, announcing details of the GA and (e)mail that to its ~10000 members, as well as to a large number of astronomical libraries and institutes.
+In the course of the preparation of the GA, the IAU will make available for the Host its web site, and the email distribution list of its ~10000 members, to announce details about the GA, as well as a list of a large number of astronomical libraries and institutes.

 The IAU will sponsor the scientific program of the GA by offering to a large number of participants IAU Travel Grants, to be allocated and selected, respectively, in accordance with its rules for distribution of these, upon recommendation by the SOCs of the main scientific events.
-The total IAU GA Travel Grant is of the order of US$ 100,000,- .
+The total IAU GA Travel Grant is of the order of 250,000 EUR.
 This amount is not to be included in the budget to be offered by the Host.

 The Registration Fee for the GA, a flat rate for all participants, needs the approval of the IAU EC as part of the acceptance of the invitation.
-The currently accepted ceiling is US$ 500.-.
+The currently accepted ceiling is 600 EUR.
+Special categories of reduced fees may also be created (students, senior or retired participants, etc.)

 The Hosts' NOC/LOC is responsible for all local financial arrangements of the GA, including the cost of the meeting venue and any assistance of a Professional Conference Organizer (PCO) or others in organizing and running the GA.
 Apart from the income provided by the Registration Fee paid by the participating IAU members, invited participants and accompanying guests, and apart from the IAU support in announcing the meeting (mentioned above), the IAU does not provide a financial contribution to the operation of the GA.

-The NOC/LOC will need to raise substantial additional funding from various sponsoring sources, to keep the registration fee well below the accepted ceiling of US$ 500.-.
+The NOC/LOC will need to raise substantial additional funding from various sponsoring sources, to keep the registration fee below the accepted ceiling of 600 EUR.

 The Host normally organizes an Exhibition, with exhibition space to be rented out to telescope building companies, aerospace companies, computer companies, scientific publishers, research agencies, major observatories, etc. This Exhibition should provide income for the NOC/LOC, helping to cover its expenses.
 At this Exhibition, the Host is expected to offer, free of charge, adequate exhibition space to the IAU and to the host of the subsequent GA.